KingArnaiz/servier/README.md

 ```

 Note that the hyperparameter optimization script sees all the data given to it.
 The intended use is to run the hyperparameter optimization script on a dataset with the eventual test set held out.
 If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run hyperparameter_optimization.py separately on each split's training and validation data with test held out.

-### Choosing the Search Parameters

-The parameter space being searched can be changed to include different sets of model hyperparameters.
-These can be selected using the argument `--search_parameter_keywords <list-of-keywords>`.
-The available keywords are listed below.
-Some keywords refer to bundles of parameters or other special behavior.
-Note that the search ranges for each parameter is hardcoded and can be viewed or changed in `servier/hyperopt_utils.py`.

-Special keywords
-* basic - the default set of hyperparameters for search: depth, ffn_num_layers, dropout, and linked_hidden_size.
-* linked_hidden_size - search for hidden_size and ffn_hidden_size, but constrained for them to have the same value.
-This allows search through both but with one fewer degree of freedom.
-* learning_rate - search for max_lr, init_lr, final_lr, and warmup_epochs.
-* all - include search for all inidividual keyword options
-Individual supported parameters
-* activation, aggregation, aggregation_norm, batch_size, depth, dropout, ffn_hidden_size, ffn_num_layers, final_lr, hidden_size, init_lr, max_lr, warmup_epochs

-Choosing to include additional search parameters should be undertaken carefully.
-The number of possible parameter combinations increases combinatorially with the addition of more hyperparameters, so the search for an optimal configuration will become more difficult accordingly.
-The recommendation from Hyperopt is to use at least 10 trials per hyperparameter for an appropriate search as a rule of thumb, but even more will be necessary at higher levels of search complexity or to obtain better convergence to the optimal hyperparameters.
-Steps to reduce the complexity of a search space should be considered, such as excluding low-sensitivity parameters or those for which a judgement can be made ahead of time.
-Splitting the search into two steps can also reduce overall complexity.
-The `all` search option should only be used in situations where the dataset is small and a very large number of trials can be used.

-For best results, the `--epochs` specified during hyperparameter search should be the same as in the intended final application of the model.
-Learning rate parameters are especially sensitive to the number of epochs used.
-Note that the number of epochs is not a hyperparameter search option.

-The search space for init_lr and final_lr values are defined as fractions of the max_lr value.
-The search space for warmup_epochs is set by fraction of the `--epochs` training argument.
-The search for aggregation_norm values is only relevant when the aggregation function is set to norm and can otherwise be neglected.
-If a separate training argument is provided that is included in the search parameters, the search will overwrite the specified value (e.g., `--depth 5 --search_parameter_keywords depth`).

 ## Interpreting